ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   # On local PC, go into the first MongoDB server/pod "mongo-sts-0"
   kubectl exec -it mongo-sts-0 -- mongo

-  # Initiate a replica set with the available MongoDB servers/pods "mongo-sts-0", "mongo-sts-1", & "mongo-sts-2"
+  # Initiate a replica set named "rs0" with the available MongoDB servers/pods "mongo-sts-0", "mongo-sts-1", & "mongo-sts-2"
   # "mongo-sts-0" will be set as the primary instance, while the other will be set as secondary instances
   rs.initiate(
      {